The Director of Grants is responsible for providing assistance to all City departments for the following:

 - Apply for grants for new initiatives or existing projects

-- Stewardship of grants received
+- Stewardship and compliance of grants received

 - Training on pre and post-award grant administration

-Grant Application and Award Approval Forms
+Grant Application Approval Form:

 Guide for Writing a Funding Proposal